-To relocate approximately 28,424,628 CY of overburden from the WMSA to the North Quarry a conveyor system will be utilized.
-Material will be pushed directly from the WMSA into a feeder and onto the conveyor system.
+Using a team of dozers, material will be pushed directly from the WMSA into a feeder and onto the conveyor system.
 Oversized material will be reduced by a jaw crusher to six (6) inch minus prior to loading onto the conveyor.
+The conveyor system will total approximately 10,000 feet in length and will carry all of the material needed to backfill the North Quarry.